The algebraic degree of sparse polynomial optimization: Statement of the main result

 To formulate \Cref{thm: C} we first need some notation.
 We refer to \Cref{sec: prelims} and references therein for a brief introduction to the objects we use.
 Let $\AA= (\AA_0,\ldots,\AA_m)$ be an admissible point configuration (\Cref{def: admissible point configuration}) and let $X$ be a smooth toric variety given by the fan $\Sigma$ which is appropriate for $\AA$ (\Cref{def: appropriate}).
 As usual, the convex hull of each point configuration $\AA_i$ defines a line bundle $\LL_{\AA_i}$.

-Further, since we assume that the fan $\Sigma$ contains the positive orthant as one of its cones, we know that $\Sigma$ containes the rays generated by the standard basis vectors $e_1,\ldots,e_n$ of $\R^n$.
-We denote by $D_{e_1},\ldots, D_{e_n}$ the corresponding torus-invariant divisors on $X$ and by $\OO_X(D_{e_1}),\ldots,\OO_X(D_{e_n})$ the corresponding line bundles. \begin{thmx} Let $\mathbf{F} =(f_0,\ldots,f_m)$ be a generic sparse system of polynomials in $\mathbb{C}[x_1,\ldots,x_n]$ with admissible support $\AA$ and let $X$ be as above.
+Further, since we assume that the fan $\Sigma$ contains the positive orthant as one of its cones, we know that $\Sigma$ contains the rays generated by the standard basis vectors $e_1,\ldots,e_n$ of $\R^n$.
+We denote by $D_{e_1},\ldots, D_{e_n}$ the corresponding torus-invariant divisors on $X$ and by $\OO_X(D_{e_1}),\ldots,\OO_X(D_{e_n})$ the corresponding line bundles.
+For further reading on toric line bundles, see \cite[Chapter 6]{cox2011toric}.

+\begin{thmx} Let $\mathbf{F} =(f_0,\ldots,f_m)$ be a generic sparse system of polynomials in $\mathbb{C}[x_1,\ldots,x_n]$ with admissible support $\AA$ and let $X$ be as above.
 Then the algebraic degree of sparse polynomial optimization \eqref{POP} is finite and equal to the degree of the following cycle class:

 where $\EE = \LL_{\AA_0}^{-1}\oplus \cdots \oplus \LL_{\AA_m}^{-1}$ and $\FF = \OO_X(-D_{e_1}) \oplus \cdots \oplus \OO_X(-D_{e_n}).$

 Moreover, if $\mathbf{F}$ is not generic then \eqref{eq: numberofcriticalpoints_via_cohomology} is an upper bound to the number of isolated, smooth critical points of $f_0$ restricted to $\VV(f_1, \dots, f_m)$. \end{thmx}